Przemol/seqplots/inst/seqplots/www/help/Install_OSX.md

 > ![SeqPlots Mac OS X bindle - the diagnostic window](img/03_04.png)

-The "moving" animation progress bar indicates that SeqPlots is running.
+The full progress bar indicates that SeqPlots is running.
 Press "Cancel" to stop it.
 Pressing "Details" will reveal a small text window that displays diagnostic and error messages.

 Package content
 ---------------